sammitako/recipe-app/README.md

   - Unique email is required.
   - Profile picture on app first reflects to those two providers' profile images when registered.
     - However, if admin changes image deliberately on database, it will reflect current profileImgUrl data from database.
-    - Yet, if profileImgUrl is empty, it will reflect two providers' profile images.
+    - Yet, if profileImgUrl entry is empty in database, it will reflect two providers' profile images and restore those images in database.
 - Update my account
   - Firstname, Lastname only
   - Profile picture will be updated when profile images from  those two provider updated.